secretstartups/DevOps-Checklist/README.md

 - [ ] Using the best tool for the job, for each individual concern is often better than trying to use one tool for every job
 - [ ] Having NO (or minimal) tools with overlapping responsibilities.
 (Eg: Not having more than one CI system, more than one SCM, more than one Cloud Provider (unless HA dictates it), not more than one automation tool, testing tool, deployment tool, monitoring tool, etc).
 - [ ] Every aspect of an environment has resiliency, redundancy, health checks, monitoring, alerting, auto-healing capabilities and backups from day one.
+- [ ] Observability Tools are easy to use, and enriched with relevant data, and expose feature-rich APIs
 - [ ] Deploys are painless, single-click or fully automated, no humans are involved and no human error is possible.
 Removing access from humans to even be able to deploy (besides clicking the deploy button)
 - [ ] Rollbacks are painless, single-click or fully automated.
 Is well-documented if necessary and recommend testing/validating these function before going live with any new service.
 - [ ] Robust tests for any/all aspects of code (IaC / backend / API / frontend)
 - [ ] Automated performance (load/soak) testing in place, run regularly, preferably automatically on every major release candidate or merge request to compare to baseline
 - [ ] Multi-faceted monitoring solution in place, monitoring typically USE/RED metrics and/or traditional server metrics where relevant.
+    - [ ] Monitoring solution should be redundant, and should monitor application-stacks from both within and outside environments
+    - [ ] Alerting should be rational, minimise flapping and false-positives/negatives, and be auto-directed to on-call engineer
+    - [ ] Support staff sufficiently knowledgeable and contextually aware to solve issues
+    - [ ] Clear escalation paths documented, with automated switch-over between on-call engineers
 - [ ] Custom application monitoring & metrics in place to detect sub-service failures / outages
 - [ ] All applications should be (as) self-contained as possible without being dependent on other applications to minimize complexity and potential downtime.
     - [ ] Where dependencies occur especially external ones (SaaS cloud services) ensure your service can tolerate limited or no availability of such service.
 This typically requires testing.